 If you experience significant pain or your normal pattern of periods changes speak to your doctor as it may be a sign of a more serious condition.

-Other ways to help relieve the effects of diarrhoea during your period
+Other ways to help relieve the effects of period diarrhoea

 Alongside taking IMODIUM® to relieve diarrhoea during a period, there are other things you can try to help alleviate your symptoms.